Commencement Frequently Asked Questions (FAQs)

 Animals at Commencement

 New York State Law prohibits leaving an animal inside a confined vehicle in extreme heat or cold without proper ventilation or other protection.
 For the safety and comfort of the animals and our guests, it is important that pets be left at home.
-Guests who insist on bringing pets to the ceremony will be asked to leave immediately.
+Guests who bring pets to the ceremony will be asked to leave immediately.
 No exceptions will be made for graduates or guests.

 Can my children walk across the stage with me?